Antenna types: Categorizing antennas and organization of article sections

 Although no real antenna can be exactly isotropic, a few antennas are built to be as near to isotropic as possible, for use as emergency backup antennas and for testing performance of other antennas: Because the received and transmitted signal strength of an (almost) isotropic antenna is the same in (almost) every direction, their received and transmitted signal strength is (almost) the same regardless of whether or not they are carefully oriented.

 Simple antennas

 The category of simple antennas consists of dipoles, monopoles, and loop antennas.
-Nearly all can be made with a single segment of wire (ignoring any break made in the wire for the feedline connection).
+Nearly all can be made with a single segment of wire (ignoring any break made in the wire for a feedline connection).

-Dipoles and monopoles are called linear antennas (or straight wire antennas) since their radiating parts lie along a single straight line, ignoring convenience bending of the far ends, if any.
+Dipoles and monopoles are called linear antennas (or straight wire antennas) since their radiating parts lie along a single straight line – ignoring convenience bends at the far ends, if any.
 On rare occasions they are called electric antennas since they engage with the electric part of RF radiation, in contrast to loops, which correspondingly are magnetic.

+The term "linear" used to describe the typical shape of these antennas is not a strict criterion for the category: End-sections of a so-called "linear" antenna that are far from its center can be bent away from a straight line with hardly any noticeable electrical consequences; sag is common and comfortably tolerated in the nominally "straight" antennas; finally, in some varieties of "linear" dipoles, the two arms or "poles" can be bent into a "V" shape, even though each individually may be a mostly straight line.